 - Exterior finishing

-The entire final walk-through home inspection report will cover documented report with photos and any recommendations for changes or maintenance that will be sealed and signed by a licensed engineer.
-So, if there are any issues that must be resolved the builder will be compelled to respond and make the changes since the final walk-through inspection report is prepared by a certified house inspector.
+We thoroughly inspect the entire house during the new home’s final walk-through.
+A documented report with photos and any necessary changes or maintenance recommendations will be provided.
+If any issues must be resolved, the builder must respond and make the changes since a certified house inspector prepares the final walk-through inspection report.

-Irrespective of the diligence of the builder and skills of the crew and interim inspections during the construction phase, there may be a chance of an oversight.
-Hence, final walk through inspections are important.
-There is a chance the any of the appliance that have been fitted are faulty or incompatible with the house electrical system.
-There may have been some damage done to the roof or the foundation after it was completed that nobody noticed.
-Typically, final walk through inspections are scheduled after completion of construction before the buyer takes ownership of the house.
-So, if your new house is in that phase of construction, then it is time to dial for final house inspection.
+Regardless of the builder and construction crew’s diligence, there is always a chance of oversight or mistakes during the construction process.
+This is why final walk-through inspections are crucial.
+There is a possibility that some of the appliances installed may be faulty or incompatible with the electrical system of the house.
+There may be unnoticed damage to the roof or foundation.
+Typically, final walk-through inspections are scheduled after the completion of construction and before the buyer takes ownership of the house.
+If your new home is in this construction phase, it is advisable to schedule a final house inspection.